oracle/odpi/doc/src/public_functions/dpiSodaDb.rst

     error is returned.

-    **key** [IN] -- the key used to identify this document, or NULL if a key should be generated intead (and the collection metadata supports key generation).
+    **key** [IN] -- the key used to identify this document, or NULL if a key should be generated instead (and the collection metadata supports key generation).

     **keyLength** [IN] -- the length of the key used to identify the document, in bytes, or 0 if the key is NULL.

     **content** [IN] -- the content of the document to create, as a byte string.
 The type of content is controlled by the mediaType parameter.
+If the mediaType parameter is set to NULL or "application/json", the content must be a valid UTF-8 or UTF-16 encoded JSON string.

     **contentLength** [IN] -- the length of the document content, in bytes.